-Linda K. McEvoy, PhD, is an experimental psychologist and neuroscientist with acquired expertise in aging epidemiology.
-As a senior investigator at Kaiser Permanente Washington Health Research Institute (KPWHRI) and professor emerita at the University of California San Diego, Dr. McEvoy works to improve the understanding of cognitive and brain changes in typical aging and in neurodegenerative disorders such as Alzheimer’s disease.
-Her mission is to better understand the factors throughout the life course that affect cognitive and brain health in aging, in order to develop strategies to maintain cognitive health and reduce risk of dementia.
+Linda K. McEvoy, PhD, is a senior investigator at Kaiser Permanente Washington Health Research Institute (KPWHRI) and professor emerita at the University of California (UC) San Diego.
+Dr. McEvoy uses epidemiological approaches to improve the understanding of cognitive and brain changes in typical aging and in neurodegenerative disorders such as Alzheimer’s disease.
+Her mission is to better understand the factors that may affect cognitive and brain health in aging, with the goal of informing strategies to maintain cognitive health and reduce dementia risk.
+These factors include genetic, health, behavioral, environmental, and psychosocial exposures across the life course.

 Tibiriçá L, Jester DJ, Kohn JN, Williams AP, McEvoy LK, Palmer BW Perceived discrimination and nativity status: risk of cognitive impairment among Latin American older adults 2024 Sep;36(9):818-830. doi: 10.1017/S1041610223004374.
 Epub 2023-12-01.
 PubMed